ceramicnetwork/ceramic-sdk/README.md

 ## CI

-In order to specify targets for WASM builds on CI, the build script is split into `pnpm build:wasm` which allows passing `--target TARGET_TRIPLE` and `pnpm build:js`.
+In order to specify targets for WASM builds on CI, the build script is split into `pnpm build:rust` which allows passing `--target TARGET_TRIPLE` and `pnpm build:js`.

 ## License